 2. Be careful if fertilizing

 I made the mistake of sprinkling an organic fertilizer after my plants were in the ground and it mutated my cucumbers.
-A good rule of thumb is to prep your soil with a rich compost before planting.
+A good rule of thumb is to prep your garden soil with a rich compost before planting.
 Mix it in well with the soil and then put all of your seedlings in.
 I have also made the mistake of skipping on fertilizer and weeds went wild!
 Make sure to fertilize and do it before planting!

 3. Pay attention to seedling tags or seed packets

 Seedling tags and seed packets are there for a reason.
 They’re helpful and contain so much information you need, like when it’s usually safe to plant and how much sunlight each fruit or veggie needs.
 These pieces of advice, are so useful for first time gardeners.
 These informational packets will also tell you if the seed is a direct sow (plant it right in the ground) or a transplant (which needs to be started inside).
-At this point if you want to grow something that needs to be transplanted go buy seedlings at your local nursery.
+At this point, if you want to grow something that needs to be transplanted go buy seedlings at your local nursery.
 The seeds would have needed to have been started by now.
 These tips will help you know when to get started planting, whether it is big or small garden.
 You can always ask about different plants at your local garden center as well!

 4. Protect your veggies

 They’ll get mowed down quicker than you can say tomatoes.
 Vegetables gardens can be bountiful and unfortunately deer can obliterate your garden in one evening so do whatever is necessary to protect your garden from veg-loving predators.
 I’ve found that using some well placed chicken wire over my garden really helps.
 I have friends who swear by predator repelling sprays as well.
 Be careful also not to plant your edible plants too soon in the season.
 Beware of frost and look into the frost date in your area so your plants will be happy and healthy all year long.

 5. Prevent weeds or they’ll get out of hand

 Experienced gardeners are proactive versus reactive.
 Some people swear by those sheets of plastic-y sheeting that they lay on the ground to prevent weeds.
 Honestly, I’ve never had luck with them.
 But here’s what has worked for me.
 Newspaper.
 Before I put down my topsoil and compost I spread multiple layers of newspaper on the ground of my garden.
-It helps keep weeds at bay and I only have to pull a few here are there.
+It helps keep weeds at bay and I only have to pull a few here or there.
 It’s the best.
 Also, check your soil for earthworms.
 If you’re digging and see a bunch of them it’s a sign of healthy soil!
 Plan your garden ahead of time so it can flourish!
 Raised garden beds are another great option to help prevent weeds.